0xPolygonMiden/miden-base/docs/architecture/accounts.md

 Accounts are basic building blocks representing a user or an autonomous smart contract.

-Miden supports expressive smart contracts via a Turing-complete language.
 For smart contracts the go-to solution is account-based state.
+Miden supports expressive smart contracts via a Turing-complete language and the use of accounts.

 In Miden, an account is an entity which holds assets and defines rules about how to transfer these assets.